 On the city council, Pat is serving his second term as chair of the City’s Finance & Government Operations Committee where he provides oversight for city policy and spending.

-One of his first project on the city council was passing a new renewable energy standard for Albuquerque (25% by 2025), then he initiated a citywide solar project to put $51 million in solar panels on city buildings to fight climate change.
+One of his first projects on the city council was passing a new renewable energy standard for Albuquerque (25% by 2025), then he initiated a citywide solar project to put $51 million in solar panels on city buildings to fight climate change.

 In 2017, Pat announced his run for Congress after current Rep. Michelle Lujan Grisham announced her run for governor in 2018.